taydalt/taydalt/README.md

 - 👋 Hi, I’m Taylor aka @taydalt
 - 👀 I enjoy books, jigsaw puzzles, cheese pizza, and movie marathons
 - 🌱 I’m currently learning javascript and how to stop caring so much about what other people think
-- 💞️ I’m hoping to become a front-end web developer (or to wake up with superpowers)
+- 💞️ I’m hoping to become a front-end web developer
 - 📫 My email: taydalt@gmail is the best way to reach me

 <!---